microsoft/playwright/docs/src/emulation.md

 ## Devices
 * langs: js, csharp, python

 Playwright comes with a registry of device parameters for selected mobile devices.
 It can be used to simulate browser behavior on a specific mobile device.
-All pages created in the context will share the same device parameters.
+All tests will run with the specified device parameters.

 ```js tab=js-ts